 1. inputs: define class fields and assign them to instances of BlockInput to ask for values for the block (values are passed via common, parametrize, previous blocks passing them as outputs, or as requested resources of the block or its containers).
-You can define a default value to BlockInput to assign if non is supplied (making it an optional input).
+You can define a default value to BlockInput to assign if none is supplied (making it an optional input).
 For example, defining in the block's scope will validate that the block instance will have a value for 'field_name' before running the parent flow (and unless another value is supplied, set for the block's instance: self.other_field=1).
+The static validation would also make sure that the parameters passed to blocks (via parametrize or common) exist as inputs, to help avoiding syntactic errors and stale code.